 - If you have an extension for filing your federal return, this automatically gives you a 6-month Wisconsin extension, provided you attach a copy of your federal extension application to your Wisconsin income tax return.

-- If you are allowed an automatic 2-month extension for filing your federal return because you live outside the United States or are on duty in military or naval service outside the United States and Puerto Rico on April 18, 2022, this automatically gives you a Wisconsin extension.
+- If you are allowed an automatic 2-month extension for filing your federal return because you live outside the United States or are on duty in military or naval service outside the United States or Puerto Rico on April 18, 2023, this automatically gives you a Wisconsin extension.
 Enter special condition code "18" in the special conditions box on page 1 of Form 1 or Form 1NPR.

 If I have an extension, will this extend the time to pay any tax due?